-There will be three workshops offered as pre-conference events, these include:
+There will be five workshops offered as pre-conference events, these include:

 Integrating ecological and physical values in river management: the importance of understanding interdisciplinarity for early careers